 Be sure to actually check the ingredient list.
 Some foods will be labeled as fish flavor, but will actually have plenty of chicken in them.

 There are many options out there for felines that have sensitive stomachs and stinky stools.
-American Journey Grain-Free Dry Cat Food is the best option on the market.
+Smalls Human-Grade Fresh Food is the best option on the market.
 It is made with novel proteins, so your feline is less likely to have a reaction.
-Furthermore, it includes things like eggs, which are incredibly high-quality.

 As a cheaper option, we also recommend Purina ONE Tender Selects Blend Dry Cat Food.
 It is much cheaper than some other options but still includes chicken as the first ingredient.
 It is tasty, so it may be suitable for picky cats.